OjasviBhargava/Tip-of-the-day/README.md

 ## Git Reflog(23-03-2018)

 Git reflog allows you to see every step you have made with git allowing you to retract and reinstate your steps.
 Use `git reflog`

+## Quick!!
+I need my pic(24-03-2018)

+If you ever need quick access to your profile picture, you can access it at github.com/[profilename].png